abbeyanke/se_sv_dvorak/README.md

 se_sv_dvorak
 ============

-The se_sv_dvorak layout by tlundqvist, ported to android by me.
+The se_sv_dvorak layout by tlundqvist (tlundqvist.org/sv_dvorak/), ported to android by me.

 This is for physical keyboards.